dmb23/dragtor/docs/ideas.md

 - ✅ ~implement a proper prompt for Llama3.1~
 - ✅ ~implement the correct distance function for retrieval~
 - ✅ ~create good questions to be answered with the available information.~
-    - build reference answers using the full text as context ( ~ 9750 tokens )

 ### Bugs